dstroy0/InputHandler/README.md

 Check out the examples for different use cases.
 You can use this library to build a remote cli for your equipment.

 Commands are simple to setup, command length does not matter, any printable char or control char that is not your end of line character, token delimiter, or c-string delimiter is a valid command.
-You can have as many or as few arguments as you wish.
+You can have as many (up to `UI_MAX_ARGS`) or as few arguments (`0` minimum) as you wish.

 A command string looks like: